chenkamin/picasso/README.md

 - if you are using postman:
 - you can view postman collection in the project and import it to postman if needed
+- remember to use the bearer token from login payload in /upload POST request.
 - if you are not using postman here are some Curl examples:

 # signup